 Results

 Figure 2a shows that the duration of a CS- had a large impact on inhibitory learning.
 The figure shows the average difference between responding during the ITI and CS- for all groups.
 In order to evaluate the speed of learning as well as the depth of inhibition we examined individual subject’s performance to obtain measures of acquisition speed and asymptotic levels of inhibition.
 Acquisition speed was obtained by estimating the point at which responding during the CS- dropped below the ITI response rate.
 We used an algorithm that examines the data for each subject trial by trial and identifies the point at which the cumulative difference score reaches a maximum prior to becoming negative.
-We took this point to be a good estimate of the trial on which the differences scores begin to become consistently negative (less responding in the CS- than during the ITI).
-This criterion agreed fairly well with our own visual assessment of the change points from the cumulative records (See supplemental figures) We did not find any systematic changes in the difference scores after the inflection point so we computed a single slope for each subject that represents the degree of inhibition evoked by the CS-.
-As expected, we did not obtain any change points for subjects in the random group, indicating that they did not slow responding during the CS.
-Figure 2B which shows the cumulative distribution of change points for each group.
+We took this point to be the trial on which the differences scores begin to become consistently negative (less responding in the CS- than during the ITI).
+This criterion agreed fairly well with our own visual assessment of the change points from the cumulative records (See supplemental figures) As expected, we did not obtain any change points for subjects in the random group, indicating that they did not slow responding during the CS.
+Figure 2B shows the cumulative distribution of change points for each group.
 The speed of acquisition was generally faster the longer the duration of the CS-.
 Group differences were tested with the Kolmogorov–Smirnov (K-S) test.
 Group CS-80 acquired the inhibition faster than….

-We characterized asymptotic performance by computing a post-acquisition slope for every subject.
-In the random group a line was fit to the entire data set and that slope was used in the analysis.
+We characterized asymptotic performance by computing a post-acquisition slope for every subject that represents the degree of inhibition evoked by the CS-.
+In the random group and for subjects that never met the acquisition criterion a line was fit to the entire data set and that slope was used in the analysis.
 Figure2C shows the mean slope for each group with individuals represented as dots.
 A between groups ANOVA on slopes showed that there was a significant difference between groups [F(4,xx)= YY.YY, p<.zz].
 Post hoc pairwise comparisons showed that the Random group differed significantly from all groups except …. ….
 The CS-xx and CS-yy groups also differed.

 We also examined the within CS- pattern of responding.
 The average of the last X days is shown in figure 7 for each of the experimental groups.
 In the CS-10 and CS-20 groups responding slowly declined across the trial while in the CS-40 and CS-80 groups responding reached a minimum between 40% and 60% of the trial and then began increasing in anticipation of the resumption of US presentations after the termination of the CS-.
 An ANOVA …..